wazuh/wazuh-documentation/source/getting-started/use-cases/it-hygiene.rst

 The **Configuration Assessment** module on the Wazuh dashboard provides each agent's SCA scan result.
 The results show the number of checks performed on the endpoint, how many failed, and the number of checks that passed.
 It also shows a score calculated based on the number of tests passed, giving you an overview of the level of compliance.

 .. thumbnail:: /images/getting-started/use-cases/it-hygiene/sca-results.png
-   :title: Configuration assessment results
+   :title: Configuration Assessment results
-   :alt: Configuration assessment results
+   :alt: Configuration Assessment results
    :align: center
    :width: 80%